Peach Orchard, Missouri

 Peach Orchard is an unincorporated community in northwest Pemiscot County, Missouri, United States.
 It is located on Route 153, approximately twenty miles northwest of Caruthersville.

-A post office called Peach Orchard was established in 1936, and remained in operation until 1973.
+A post office called Peach Orchard was established in 1936, and remained in operation until 1973.It and an adjoining mercantile store were destroyed in a mysterious fire in 1973.
 The community was named after a peach orchard near the original town site.